rebeccatron/til/data-structures/skip-list.md

 func randomLevel() int {
 	result := 1
+        // here is our "coin toss"
 	for result < maxLevels && rand.Intn(branching) == 0 {
 		result++
 	}
 	return result
 }

-func (o *skipListOC) Get(key string) (string, bool) {
+// Get should retrieve the value for a given key, if it exists func (o *skipListOC) Get(key string) (string, bool) {
 	prev := o.findNodesBeforeKeyByLevel(key)
 	if node := maybeMatch(prev, key); node != nil {